 Sometimes, zoning issues arise and are of concern to neighbors.
 The RNO can be a resource and help amplify the community’s voice.
 The current CPW RNO process* for responding to zoning issues is:

-- The RNO provides a cover letter, minutes and sign in sheet to City and if anyone from RNO board is available they may attend the Zoning meeting, otherwise, this is emailed to the appropriate City staff.
+- The RNO provides a cover letter, minutes, and sign in sheet to City and if anyone from the RNO Board is available they may attend the Zoning meeting, otherwise, this is emailed to the appropriate City staff.

-*As long as the number of active appeals and variances do not overwhelm the RNO board, this will continue to be the process.
-We encourage interested, active neighbors to join the RNO (you need not be a board member unless you’re interested in that level of involvement) to sit on the Zoning Committee and contribute to these processes.
+*So long as the number of active appeals and variances do not overwhelm the RNO Board, this will continue to be the process.
+We encourage interested, active neighbors to join the RNO (you need not be a Board member unless you’re interested) to sit on the Zoning Committee.
 The more volunteers, the more able the RNO is to be responsive in a timely way.

 2123 Gaylord Street